clausmullie/data-access-mim/GOVERNANCE.md

 The development version of the Minimum Interoperability Mechanisms is maintained by a working group.

-Participation in the working group is only open to:
+Participation in the working group is **exclusively** open to:
 * OASC members
 * OASC strategic partners
-* Living-in.EU Technical Working Group members
+* Living-in.EU Technical working group members
-* External experts that are invited for ad hoc consultation
+* External experts that are invited by the working group for ad hoc consultation

 The working group member list is not public.